Sarah-Dankwa/Sarah-Dankwa/README.md

 I am currently working on a comprehensive data pipeline solution leveraging tools such as PostgreSQL, Amazon S3 and Lambda and creating visualisations using Power BI.

-I am also working towards the DEA-C01 - AWS Certified Data Engineer - Associate exam.
+I am also working towards the DEA-C01 Certified Data Engineer Associate exam.

 I am looking to do a few projects using Databricks to enhance my toolkit.